Just Prawn Singapore Noodles - Cook Republic #glutenfree #noodlerecipe

 2. I cook on induction, but the wok does get screaming hot.
 Stir-fry on your highest heat.
 You want your ingredients to be dry and not produce any moisture.
 If your heat is not high enough, your ingredients will sweat, stew and become mushy.

 4. If you are using fresh prawns - good job!
-If you are using frozen prawns (like I usually do!), make sure you thaw then first and squeeze out the moisture.
-I am too lazy and always working last minute so never really have the luxury of thawing.
+If you are using frozen prawns, make sure you thaw them first and squeeze out the moisture.
+I am too lazy and always working last minute, so I never really have the luxury of thawing.
 This is what I do.
-I boil water, put frozen prawns in a bowl.
+I boil water, and put frozen prawns in a bowl.
 Pour boiling water over, stir the prawns for a few seconds and then drain the water out.
 The prawns are now thawed.
 I then squeeze out all the liquid I can by pressing down on them and draining them.
 This will help keep your stir-fry dry and texturally perfect.

 Recipe